Modern Analytics DatabaseArchitected for Performance at Scale

 For the client application, there is no need to be aware of how many nodes are in the cluster, where they are, or how the data is distributed across them!

 Columnar data structures lend themselves to low-latency reads of data.
-But from a user's perspective, Kinetica behaves very similarly to a standard relational database – with tables of rows and columns and it can be queries with SQL or through APIs.
+But from a user's perspective, Kinetica behaves very similarly to a standard relational database – with tables of rows and columns and it can be queried with SQL or through APIs.
 Available column types include the standard base types (int, long, float, double, string, & bytes), as well as numerous sub-types supporting date/time, geospatial, and other data forms.

 Vectorization is Kinetica’s secret sauce and the key feature that underpins its blazing fast performance.